uohzxela/wordbase-solver/README.md

 ##Usage
 * `cd wordbase-solver/src`
 * `python extract_game_board_text.py wordbase.png` to print out the gameboard in console
-* `python tst_wrapper.py` to try out the ternary search tree loaded with dictionary
+* `python tst_wrapper.py` to try out the tree loaded with dictionary
 * `python solver.py [blue/orange] [/path/to/screenshot.jpg]` to find suitable words in the given screenshot, given the player color

 ##How it works
 * The screenshot is preprocessed using OpenCV functions to generate a B&W image which makes OCR more effective
     * Simple thresholding is used to convert the screenshot to B&W
     * Contour finding is used to find inverted regions and invert them
-    * Erosion is used to deal with tricky cases where two diagonal regions stick with each other
+    * Erosion is used to deal with tricky cases where two diagonal inverted regions stick with each other, making it difficult to obtain the contours
 * Tesseract is used to recognize individual characters from the intermediate B&W image
 * Characters are stored in a 2D array, along with its color mapping.
 * A tree data structure is initialized to store 170k+ English words from the dictionary with O(w) lookup where w is the length of the word